o-korpi/query4k/README.md

 }
 ```

-For now, query4k is not on the maven repository.
+Query4k is not yet on the maven repository.
 To use you must
 download and compile the project, or install the jar provided in releases.

 ### Usage